FOR BREAD KIT INSTRUCTIONS

 Not recommended.
 But if you do, you’ll still need to refresh (feed it) at least once every two weeks, even if stored in the fridge.
 When you want to bake, let your starter come to room temperature then feed it once a 1:4:4 ratio - starter: flour: water (e.g 5g starter: 20g flour: 20g water).
 Once it has doubled, then do you starter build based on the recipe.

 We recommend dehydrating your starter.
 Simply feed your active starter with 1:1:2 ratio (more water).
 Once it is bubbly, spread your starter thinly onto some baking paper & let it dry out for a few days until completely dry & flaky.
 Crush the flakes up and store in clean air tight jar.
-When you’re ready to start up again - revive your flakes here.
+When you’re ready to start up again - revive your flakes as per instructions above.